franklinqin0/blog/docs/blog/goethe_12.md

 Wundert Euch nicht, wenn Ihr vor dem Konzert nervös seid, Lampenfieber gehört dazu.
 Don't be surprised if you are nervous before the concert, stage fright is part of it.

+Wir fühlen uns als Gemeinschaft, in der sich jeder auf den anderen verlassen kann.
+We feel like a community where everyone can rely on each other.

 ## Lektion 22 - Geschichte